gtbu/Typesetter-5.3-p8/README.md

 ## Installation ##
-1. Download the latest stable release of Typesetter
+1. Download this release of Typesetter

-2. Upload the extracted contents to your server (with filezilla-portable)
+2. Upload the extracted contents to your server (with filezilla-portable) and put a domain on the directory

 3. Using your web browser, navigate to the folder you just uploaded the unzipped contents to

 4. Complete the installation form and submit